rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  It means our media is corrupt propaganda, and that our political parties are nothing but the coordinators of this propaganda.
-And not by design but as consequences of the fiat system itself;
+And none of this is by design but as a consequence of the fiat system itself;
- the broken incentives and their consequences.
+ of the broken incentives that reward short-term gains at the expense of civilization.
- Such a system will do anything to discourage you from ever discovering,
+Such a system will
+ discourage you from ever discovering,
 > *where does money come from?*